 Here’s the drawing of the block in case you want to print it out for a guide.

 Here are all twelve circles.
-You can finish your quilt now!
+You can either finish your quilt now, or keep going.

 I hope you have enjoyed this series of circles as much as I’ve enjoyed creating and sewing them.
 Please drop me a note as you make yours, sharing a photo or two.